Tag Archives: Tom Paterson

 Sweeny Toddler

-To finish the review, there’s one perennial favourite that surely everyone loves no matter which generation they’re from.
-Another character appearing in new strips today, even illustrated by one of his original artists, Sweeney was the tearaway toddler who would cause havoc in not only his own home but all across town, with his ever faithful canine friend Henry by his side.
-Sweeney Toddler was originally created for Shiver and Shake comic and drawn by Leo Baxendale, then through mergers he’d go on to star in Whoopee, Whizzer and Chips and (of course) Buster.
+To finish the review there’s one perennial favourite surely everyone loves no matter which generation they’re from.
+Another character appearing in new strips today, even illustrated by one of his original artists, Sweeny Toddler was the tearaway baby who would cause havoc in not only his own home but all across town, with his ever faithful canine friend Henry by his side.
+Sweeney was originally created for Shiver and Shake comic and drawn by Leo Baxendale, then through mergers he’d go on to star in Whoopee, Whizzer and Chips and (of course) Buster.

 There’s a reason Sweeney lasted as long as he did.
 Quite early on the brilliant Tom Paterson took over drawing duties and OiNK’s very own Graham Exton became Sweeney’s writer in the early 80s.
 They made the perfect team and during that time the strip rose to ever greater heights.
-The strip below is drawn by Tom but is before Graham.
-By the time Graham joined Tom’s style had developed to include all those lovely little sight gags he became synonymous with, like those in Strange Hill.
+The strip below is drawn by Tom but is before Graham’s time with the character.
+When Graham joined Tom’s style had developed to include all those lovely little sight gags he became synonymous with, like those in Strange Hill.

 Overall, the first Big Comic Book is a success.
 Financially it was a huge success!
-It (and its fortnightly spin-of) cost next to nothing to produce since Fleetway owned the rights to all of the contents (we would never have seen any OiNK material as a result since most of it was creator-owned) and used cheaper paper stock, enabling the books to be much thicker with a retail price similar to a regular annual.
+It (and its fortnightly spin-off) cost next to nothing to produce since Fleetway owned the rights to all of the contents (we would never have seen any OiNK material as a result since most of it was creator-owned) and used cheaper paper stock, enabling the books to be much thicker with a retail price similar to a regular annual.

 While some of the strips haven’t stood the test of time as well as others, there’s not really any that won’t at least raise a smile, making it a very pleasant reading experience.
 Needless to say, if you see this on eBay or in a second-hand charity store snap it up.
 With this amount of silly comics stuffed inside you should find plenty to keep you amused no matter your tastes.